accelecode/ui_interactors/readme.md

 # Interactor UI Automation

-**Interactor UI Automation** makes it easy to automate browser interaction using a series of conventions for selecting and interacting with various types of elements.
+**Interactor UI Automation** makes it easy to automate browser interaction using selenium-webdriver by following a series of conventions for selecting and interacting with various types of elements.

 ## Installation